MoeMod/CSMoE/README.md

 1. Purchase and download Counter-Strike 1.6 on Steam
 2. Download client and resource and extract them out
+3. Install the .cer to system-wide Trusted Root Certification Authorities certificate store
-3. Install *.appx or *.appxbundle
+4. Install *.appx or *.appxbundle
-4. Launch from Start Menu.
+5. Launch from Start Menu.
-5. See Xash Error writen AppData path.
-(First time only.)
-6. Copy steamapps\common\Half-Life cstrike and valve directory and GameDir\csmoe to where the AppData shown on Xash Error (First time and Update Only.)
-7. Launch.

 ### Linux
 1. Purchase and download Counter-Strike 1.6 on Steam